Religious and Cultural Considerations for Assessments

 Examples of adjustments that may be appropriate in some cases include:

-- Arranging an alternative assessment date if the student will need to be out of school on the scheduled date;
+- Arranging an alternative or make-up testing date if the student will need to be out of school on the scheduled date;

-- Scheduling test sessions in the morning when fasting is less likely to impact energy levels.
+- When an observance involves fasting, scheduling test sessions in the morning when energy levels are likely to be highest.

 Parents and guardians are encouraged to:

-- Review the division testing dates for assessments at each child's current grade level;
+- Review the division testing dates for required assessments at each student's current grade level;

-- Contact school staff to let them know about any religious or cultural observance children will be observing this year that are within the division testing windows;
+- Contact school staff to let them know about any religious or cultural observance students will be observing this year that are within the division testing windows;

-- Share any concerns about the impact on test performance and work with school staff to determine the best option to address children's needs.
+- Share any concerns about each student's observance impacting test performance and work with school staff to determine the best option to address the student's needs.